inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Connect input to back-end
 *   Manual tests

+#### Repair
+User-story:
+As a player I want to stand on a repair-tile, so that I can get rid of my damage tokens.

+Acceptance-criteria:
+When the round is finished, if I stand in a repair-tile, my damage tokens are removed.

+Tasks:
+*   Create a function to find repair tiles on board
+*   Create class for repair
+*   Create method for removing damage tokens
+*   Create method for knowing when a robot is on repair

 User-story:
 As a user I want to be able to write in IP-number and portnuber in a game, so that I can join a game hosted by another computer.